ddinan/more-models/README.md

 With this you can show others what block you are holding!
 (To hold a block with this model, add two to the block ID you want to hold, then set that number as your scale.)
 ### Male
 Basically a human model prototype with more joints.
 (This model tends to cause skins to look strange.)
+### Printer
+Another addition to your office scenes.